 Hitching up your trailer is something that will become almost second nature with practice.
-The following section includes proper hitch load distribution and a procedure for hitching up.
+The following section includes proper hitch load distribution.
+Proper training on connecting your trailer to a tow vehicle is essential for safety.
+Please see your dealer or other qualified personnel for instruction on the proper hitching of your trailer.